 (2) must state that the transfer to the designated

 beneficiary is to occur at the owner's death; and

 (3) must be recorded before the owner's death in the

-public records in the office of the recorder of the county or counties in which any part of the residential real estate is located.
+public records in the office of the recorder of the county or counties in which any part of the real property is located.

-(b) The failure to comply with any of the requirements of subsection (a) will render the transfer on death instrument void and ineffective to transfer title to the residential real estate at the owner's death.
+(b) The failure to comply with any of the requirements of subsection (a) will render the transfer on death instrument void and ineffective to transfer title to the real property at the owner's death.